-Being sensitive to the synthetic fibers and scratchy coarse wool of the local dime store eventually led to the wondrous discovery of truly luxurious natural yarns: merino, kid mohair, angora, baby camel, alpaca, silk, cashmere, and more, all softer than clouds and truly luscious against the skin!
+Being sensitive to synthetic fibers and coarse wool led to the wondrous discovery of luxurious natural yarns, all softer than clouds and truly luscious against the skin.
 Later in life, learning to spin wool, cotton, and flax on a wheel led to learning to dye, and as friends began to buy my hand-dyed yarn and fiber, I was encouraged to start dyeing and selling yarn professionally.

 For many decades I practiced martial arts, raised children, ordained as a zen monk, traveled extensively, and throughout all that time my quiet daily practice of knitting sustained me.
 I currently enjoy a vibrant practice of traditional gynocentric shamanism, beekeeping, and yoga.
 Most often you can find me happily alone with my needles and yarn.